SAP/luigi/docs/getting-started.md

 ### e2e example

 This example application was created for testing purposes and it includes all possible Luigi features in one place.
-This makes it complicated and unsuitable for beginners, but it can be useful if you want to explore our framework in more detail or [contribute](https://github.com/SAP/luigi/blob/master/CONTRIBUTING.md) to the Luigi project.
+It might be complicated and unsuitable for beginners, but useful if you want to explore our framework in more detail or [contribute](https://github.com/SAP/luigi/blob/master/CONTRIBUTING.md) to the Luigi project.

 You can find the e2e test application and instructions on how to install it [here](https://github.com/SAP/luigi/tree/master/test/e2e-test-application#luigi-sample-and-e2e-test-application-written-in-angular).